 Nigeria’s main militant group in the oil-rich southern delta on Friday released a list of hostages it had taken from an attack on an offshore oil rig, with at least two names matching those of a United States and a Canadian worker believed to be held.

-In an email, the Movement for the Emancipation of the Niger Delta identified the seven men taken from a rig operated by London-based Afren—which includes two US workers, one Canadian, two French and two Indonesians.
+In an email, the Movement for the Emancipation of the Niger Delta identified the seven men taken from a rig operated by London-based Afren — which includes two US workers, one Canadian, two French and two Indonesians.
 The email sent to journalists described the men as being “in good health and [they] will be in our custody for a while.”

 “Our fighters [caused] extensive damage on this facility and attempted to set it ablaze as they were instructed to do,” the email read.

 The Canadian named is Bob Croke, a resident of Newfoundland, listed as working for a firm called PPI.
+He had earlier been identified as one of the hostages by a family member.

 An Afren official reached Friday morning declined to comment.
 Guy Cantwell, a Houston-based spokesperson for Transocean, said his company would “neither confirm or deny” the information contained in the communinque.
 Transocean, the world’s largest offshore drilling contractor based in Zug, Switzerland, owned the rig doing the exploratory drilling.